 - Try using a Summary Report provided you don’t need specific record-level details, or

 - Use the Build a SOQL Query option to return the full set of data.

 - In Klipfolio, on the New Data Source page for Salesforce, at Retrieval Method, select Salesforce Report.

-- At Retrieval Format, select how you want your data formatted: Summary for Summary Reports, or Detailed for Tabular Reports, or Raw Data (JSON).
+- At Retrieval Format, select how you want your data formatted: Summary data (CSV) for tabular summary reports, Detailed data (CSV) for tabular reports, or Raw Data (JSON).

 - Choose a report from the list and click Select Report.

 - Verify that the data returned is what you want and click Continue.

 - Set the name, description and refresh rate and click Save.

 Note: For reports to display in the list of reports within Klipfolio, you must view and Run Report in Salesforce.
 This will mark it as a recently viewed report.

 To check if your Salesforce query is returning the full set of data: